f12-lab/self-hosting-with-ionos/README.md

     SHELL
 ```

-#### fondomarcador.conf
+#### - fondomarcador.conf
 We need to define a Virtual Host in Apache.
 Virtual Hosts allow the Apache web server to host multiple websites or applications on the same machine, differentiating them by their domain name, port, or IP address.
-This is a simple configuration, later we will include an index.html, pages and more.
+This is a simple configuration, later we will include an index.html, webpages and more.

 ```apacheconf
 <VirtualHost *:80>